-I have a ton of SAE wrenches and sockets that haven’t ever been used, but when you need them you need them and so you’ll see both type listed in socket and wrench sets.
+I have a ton of SAE wrenches and sockets that haven’t ever been used, but when you need them you need them and so you’ll see both types listed in socket and wrench sets.

-The pictures on this page link to Amazon.com and Emanualonline.com where you can check price and delivery of products.
+The pictures on this page link to Amazon.com and Emanualonline.com where you can check the price and delivery of products.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-When working on your vehicle it’s advisable to have an up to date workshop manual.
-While most vehicle components and procedures are relatively similar, having the inside track on a particular procedure can save you a ton of time, work and money.
+When working on your vehicle it’s advisable to have an up-to-date workshop manual.
+While most vehicle components and procedures are relatively similar, having the inside track on a particular procedure can save you a ton of time, work, and money.

-The Autel is great little code reader for the money.
+The Autel is a great little code reader for the money.
 I’ve used their products for years, never hand an issue yet and mine have had a few knocks in their time.
-The Autel is a fault code reader but also looks at freeze frame data which can be helpful when chasing a intermittent fault.
+The Autel is a fault code reader but also looks at freeze frame data which can be helpful when chasing an intermittent fault.

 It will of course clear engine fault codes also.
-Note – This code reader won’t read non engine faults like air bags or ABS faults, it only reads engine fault codes.
-It won’t activate components for testing purposes, or reset service messages, calibrate systems, or set EPB (electronic Parking Brake) in service mode.
+Note – This code reader won’t read non-engine faults like airbags or ABS faults, it only reads engine fault codes.
+It won’t activate components for testing purposes, or reset service messages, calibrate systems, or set EPB (Electronic Parking Brake) in service mode.

-The Autel MaxiCOM is a shop level tool.
-It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode and calibration after the repair.
+The Autel MaxiCOM is a shop-level tool.
+It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode, and calibration after the repair.
 It is also capable of activating ABS modulator solenoids when performing a full brake bleed procedure.

-Armed with this you’ll be fit to read any code on any control module – engine, air bags, ABS, transmission etc. It’s bidirectional so you’ll also be able to activate components through the tool which is excellent for diagnosing component or switch issues.
+Armed with this you’ll be fit to read any code on any control module – engine, airbags, ABS, transmission, etc. It’s bidirectional so you’ll also be able to activate components through the tool which is excellent for diagnosing component or switch issues.

-It resets service messages, calibrates systems, codes injectors, runs DPF regen on diesel vehicles and much much more.
+It resets service messages, calibrates systems, codes injectors, runs DPF regen on diesel vehicles, and much much more.
 You won’t need another scanner.

 The NOCO jump starter pack is a serious tool, don’t let its size fool you.
 This little guy fights way above its weight.
 Capable of starting a diesel truck engine and yet small enough to fit in your glove box.